 Kathy Fiorentino – Adoptions Coordinator

 Jennifer is one of the original founders of Florida Parrot Rescue and for 9 years held the role of President/Director.
 She now currently serves as Secretary for the rescue and helps advise the current President and Vice President.
 She not only holds a full time job managing a local veterinary practice, but she also is happily married with 3 children and a flock of her own (consisting of dogs, cats, and whatever foster passes through her home).

-Currently the Treasurer of Florida Parrot Rescue, Laura has been volunteering since 2010 assisting with all financial aspects of the organization.
-She graduated from Washington and Jefferson College with a degree in Accounting and has held jobs in the Public and Governmental sectors.
-Laura currently works as an accountant for a property management company and is in the process of obtaining her CPA license.
+Currently the Treasurer of Florida Parrot Rescue, Laura has been volunteering since 2010 assisting with all financial aspects of the organisation.
+She graduated from Washington and Jefferson College with a degree in Accounting and has been working in the field for over 10 years.

 Dr John Merladet